DaniLascu/Minesweeper-Console/README.md

 ```
 The first function checks if the current position, the one I am checking at the moment is inside the **boundaries** of the **board matrix**.
 The second function calculates the number of neighbouring mines of every cell.
 If the current cell has a mine in it, that that calculation doesn't take place.
+Every time the game starts, after the mines are randomly generated and placed, the second function from below is called.
 ```C
 bool valid_position(int poz_i, int poz_j){ //verifica deca elementul pe care il verific nu a iesit in afara matricei return (poz_i >= 0 && poz_i < ROWS) && (poz_j >= 0 && poz_j < COLUMNS);